Welcome, Home!

 Still, the road from discovery to access is long, especially for diseases that affect marginalized communities.

-Rare Disease Is Not One Story—It’s Thousands
+Rare Disease Is Not One Story, It’s Thousands

 Behind every rare disease is a person.
 A family.
 A story.
+While the science is complex, so are the social inequities.

-LGBTQ+ Rare Disease Community:
+2SLGBTQIA+ Rare Disease Community:

+Many 2SLGBTQIA+ individuals face bias or stigma in clinical settings, impacting diagnosis and care.
 Few rare disease clinical trials collect data on sexual orientation or gender identity, leading to invisibility in research.

 BIPOC Communities:

 Black, Indigenous, and other people of color are more likely to be undiagnosed or misdiagnosed, especially when symptoms don’t align with white-centric diagnostic models.
+BIPOC patients face lower clinical trial enrollment and reduced access to genetic testing and specialist care.
+For bone marrow transplants, Black and Brown patients have dramatically lower match rates, a life-threatening disparity.

 Why Awareness & Action Matter

-Progress in rare disease doesn’t just require science—it demands solidarity.
+Progress in rare disease requires solidarity.

 We need:

-Inclusive research that reflects all communities.
+• Inclusive research that reflects all communities.

-Affirming healthcare providers who understand intersectionality.
+• Affirming healthcare providers who understand intersectionality.

-Stronger policies to accelerate treatment development and access.
+• Stronger policies to accelerate treatment development and access.

-Public support to hold institutions accountable and bring urgency to invisible diseases.
+• Public support to hold institutions accountable and bring urgency to invisible diseases.

 Join us in spreading awareness, driving change, and making rare disease advocacy as inclusive as it is powerful.